-At each reporting date, the Group reviews the carrying amounts of its non-financial assets (equity-accounted investees and joint venture, property and equipment, but not inventories and investment property) to determine whether there is any indication of impairment.
+At each reporting date, the Group reviews the carrying amounts of its non-financial assets (property and equipment, but not inventories and investment property) to determine whether there is any indication of impairment.
 If any such indication exists, then the asset's recoverable amount is estimated.